-The ColecoVision was released with an initial catalog of 12 titles, with 10 additional titles on the way for 1982.
-All told, approximately 170 titles were released in the form of plug-in cartridges between 1982 and 1985.
+It was released with an initial catalog of 12 titles, with 10 additional titles on the way for 1982.
+Approximately 170 titles were released in the form of cartridges between 1982 and 1985.

-The ColecoVision was distributed by CBS Electronics outside of the United States, and was branded the CBS ColecoVision.
+The consoles was distributed by CBS Electronics outside of the United States, and was branded the CBS ColecoVision.

 Sales quickly passed one million in early 1983, before the video game crash of 1983.
-The ColecoVision was discontinued in the spring of 1984.
-Even with its late difficulties, the ColecoVision still sold more than six million units.
-In 1986, Bit Corporation produced a ColecoVision clone called the Dina, which was sold in the United States by Telegames as the Telegames Personal Arcade.
+ColecoVision was discontinued in the spring of 1984.
+Even with its late difficulties, it still sold more than six million units.
+In 1986, Bit Corporation produced a clone called the Dina, which was sold in the United States by Telegames as the Telegames Personal Arcade.

-Today, Coleco emulators and games are widely available as abandonware on the Internet.
+Today, emulators and games are widely available for download.
 Although the games remain copyrighted, the holders of ColecoVision games have tended not to enforce their copyrights, in contrast to Intellivision and some Atari games.